mastodon/documentation/content/en/methods/media.md

 #### Response
 ##### 200: OK

-The media file was processed
+The media file was processed, and a `url` to the processed media is available.

 ```json
 {